lafvintech/ESP32-Ultimate-Starter-Kit/docs/source/AdvancedExperiment.rst

 ----

-1. TEMP and HUMI Meter
+1. TEMP And HUMI Meter
 ----------------------

 This experiment is a core project in our introductory practical course on the Internet of Things (IoT).
 It aims to teach you how to set up an ESP32 as a Wi-Fi hotspot (AP mode) and build an embedded web server to display sensor data in real time on a webpage.
 You will master the following key skills: